ItalyPaleAle/WithBlueInk/_posts/2015-12-22-preparing-a-red-hat-enterprise-linux-7-image-for-azure.md

 Once the VM is created, start it and connect the ISO image for RHEL 7 as optical disk, then boot from it.

 > **Tip**: by default, VirtualBox configures the networking adapter of the VM in NAT mode.
-If you want to connect to your VM via SSH, you'll need to change it to Bridged mode (or go through complicated NAT setups).
+If you want to connect to your VM via SSH, you'll need to change it to Bridged mode (or go through complicate NAT setups).

 When the bootloader appears, choose the Install option: